joshpaynedesigns/jpbase/plugins/events-calendar-pro/readme.txt

 Remember to always make a backup of your database and files before updating!

 == Changelog ==

+= [6.3.1.1] 2024-02-22 =

+* Security - Improved the Shortcode around Events display of data to ensure data is only visible to users who have the correct permissions.
+* Language - 1 new strings added, 0 updated, 0 fuzzied, and 0 obsoleted

 = [6.3.1] 2024-01-24 =